GST/HST credit : calculation and payments

 If for any reason the CRA cannot deposit a payment into your account, the CRA will mail a cheque to you at the address on file.

 An individual is not entitled to the GST/HST credit after he or she dies.
-However, the CRA may send out a payment after the date of death because the CRA are not aware of the situation.
+However, the CRA may send out a payment after the date of death because the CRA is not aware of the situation.
 If this happens, please return the payment to the tax centre that serves your area, and give the CRA the date of death so the CRA can update their records.
 For more information, please consult the GST/HST credit pamphlet.

 If you received a GST/HST credit overpayment, please refer to the CRA balance owing – benefits overpayment page.